Gmina Jejkowice

 Gmina Jejkowice is a rural gmina (administrative district) in Rybnik County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Jejkowice, which lies approximately 7 km north-west of Rybnik and 42 km south-west of the regional capital Katowice.

-The gmina covers an area of 7.59 km2, and as of 2019 its total population is 4,139.
+The gmina covers an area of 7.59 km2, and as of 2019, its total population was 4,139.
 It has the smallest area of any rural gmina in Poland.

 Neighbouring gminas

 Gmina Jejkowice is bordered by the towns of Rybnik and Rydułtowy, and by the gmina of Gaszowice.